My Favorite Aldi Groceries

 Aldi is the best place to buy the basics.
 Milk, eggs, and half & half are such a good deal here.
 Milk is just over $1 for half a gallon.
 A gallon is an even better deal, usually less than $2.
 We just don’t use enough milk to buy a gallon.
-Eggs range is price from $0.68 – $0.98 for a dozen, but are always a steal.
-Potato pancakes take 5 eggs, and we regularly have eggs on weekend mornings so we go through a dozen or so a week.
-I don’t drink coffee, but Mr. PC uses half & half in every morning, and this is much cheaper than other regular or flavored creamers.
+Eggs range in price from $0.68 – $0.98 for a dozen, but are always a steal.
+Potato pancakes take 5 eggs, and we regularly have eggs on weekend mornings so we go through about a dozen a week.
+I don’t drink coffee, but my fiance uses half & half in every morning, and this is much cheaper than other regular or flavored creamers.
+And it lasts forever.

 The Best Veggie Burgers

-We aren’t vegetarian or vegan, but I will chose to eat these because they’re so tasty.
-Aldi has a variety to pick from, but the quinoa crunch is my favorite.
+We aren’t vegetarian or vegan, but I will chose to eat Aldi’s veggie burgers.
+There are a variety to pick from, but the quinoa crunch is my favorite.
 It doesn’t have any icky onions!
-Mr. PC prefers the black bean burger, but they also have a standard veggie burger, a kale version, and one with Asian flavors.
-I don’t know what veggie burgers run elsewhere, but at less than $1 a burger these are great for lazy nights.
-A few minutes on each side in a skillet with a slice of cheese on some toasted bread and you’ve got a burger to chow down on.
-Add a beer because you ate so healthy and call it dinner.
+My fiance prefers the black bean burger.
+Aldi also has a standard veggie burger, a kale version, and one with Asian flavors.
+Occasionally you see other specialty flavors.
+Get the southwest quinoa crunch.
+And stock up on it.
+A few minutes on each side in a skillet with a slice of cheese on some toasted bread and you’ve got dinner.
+Add a beer because you ate so healthy.